WHenderson/ex-json-schema/documentation/json-schema-core.md

 Both schemas and instances are JSON values.
 As such, all security considerations defined in [RFC 4627 (Crockford, D., “The application/json Media Type for JavaScript Object Notation (JSON),” July 2006.)](#RFC4627) [RFC4627] apply.

-* * *

-### 6. The "$schema" keyword
+### 6. The `$schema` keyword

 ### 6.1.
 Purpose

-The "$schema" keyword is both used as a JSON Schema version identifier and the location of a resource which is itself a JSON Schema, which describes any schema written for this particular version.
+The `$schema` keyword is both used as a JSON Schema version identifier and the location of a resource which is itself a JSON Schema, which describes any schema written for this particular version.

 This keyword MUST be located at the root of a JSON Schema.
 The value of this keyword MUST be a [URI (Berners-Lee, T., Fielding, R., and L. Masinter, “Uniform Resource Identifier (URI): Generic Syntax,” January 2005.)](#RFC3986) [RFC3986] and a valid [JSON Reference (Bryan, P. and K. Zyp, “JSON Reference (work in progress),” September 2012.)](#json-reference) [json-reference]; this URI MUST be both absolute and normalized.
 The resource located at this URI MUST successfully describe itself.
 It is RECOMMENDED that schema authors include this keyword in their schemas.

 The following values are predefined:

 - http://json-schema.org/schema#
-JSON Schema written against the current version of the specification.
+ - JSON Schema written against the current version of the specification.

 - http://json-schema.org/hyper-schema#
-JSON Schema written against the current version of the specification.
+ - JSON Schema written against the current version of the specification.

 - http://json-schema.org/draft-04/schema#
-JSON Schema written against this version.
+ - JSON Schema written against this version.

 - http://json-schema.org/draft-04/hyper-schema#
-JSON Schema hyperschema written against this version.
+ - JSON Schema hyperschema written against this version.

 - http://json-schema.org/draft-03/schema#
-JSON Schema written against [JSON Schema, draft v3 (Court, G. and K. Zyp, “JSON Schema, draft 3,” September 2012.)](#json-schema-03) [json-schema-03].
+ - JSON Schema written against [JSON Schema, draft v3 (Court, G. and K. Zyp, “JSON Schema, draft 3,” September 2012.)](#json-schema-03) [json-schema-03].

 - http://json-schema.org/draft-03/hyper-schema#
-JSON Schema hyperschema written against [JSON Schema, draft v3 (Court, G. and K. Zyp, “JSON Schema, draft 3,” September 2012.)](#json-schema-03) [json-schema-03].
+ - JSON Schema hyperschema written against [JSON Schema, draft v3 (Court, G. and K. Zyp, “JSON Schema, draft 3,” September 2012.)](#json-schema-03) [json-schema-03].

 ### 6.2.
 Customization

-When extending JSON Schema with custom keywords, schema authors SHOULD define a custom URI for "$schema".
+When extending JSON Schema with custom keywords, schema authors SHOULD define a custom URI for `$schema`.
 This custom URI MUST NOT be one of the predefined values.

-* * *

 ### 7. URI resolution scopes and dereferencing